Rohithmarktricks/DDPG_Continuous_Control/README.md

 Important files and folders :
 -
-- `model.py:` Contains the source code for Actor-Critic Network.
+- `models.py:` Contains the source code for Actor-Critic Network.
 - `ddpg_agent.py:` Contains the source code for DDPG Agent, utilized Actor-Critic network defined in model.py module.
+- `ddpg_agentV2.py:` Contains the source code for training 20 DDPG Agent, utilized Actor-Critic network defined in model.py module.
 - `memory.py:` Contains the source code for Replay Buffer.
 - `utils.py:` Contains the source code for generating Plots, CPU/GPU Device.
 - `train_agent.py:` Source code for training 1 agent.
-- `train_agent_dist.py:` Source code for training 20 agents.
+- `train_agentV2.py:` Source code for training 20 agents.
 - `test_agent.py:` Source code for testing agent.
-- `ou_noise.py:` Source code for Ornstein-Uhlenbeck Noise.
+- `noise.py:` Source code for Ornstein-Uhlenbeck Noise.
+- `utils.py:` Contains the source code for device mapping(CPU/GPU), plotting etc.
 - `Continuous_Control.ipynb:` Jupyter Notebook (for the project, trained on GPU)
 - `saved_models:` Folder that contains the weigts of trained DQN (.pth format)
 - `scores:` Folder that contains the scores/rewards earned by the DQN agent (.csv format)
-- `python:` The files in this directory are the ML-agents toolkit files and the dependencies thare are required to run the Banana Environment.
+- `python:` The files in this directory are the ML-agents toolkit files and the dependencies thare are required to run the Reacher Environment.

 Code has been extracted from the code examples provided by Udacity Deep Reinforcement Learning Team, 2021.

-The repository also includes Mac/Linux/Windows version of a sample Unity environment, Banana for testing.
+The repository also includes Mac/Linux/Windows version of a sample Unity environment, Reacher for testing.
 The Unity application and testing environment was developed using ML-agents Beta v0.4.
-The version of the Banana environemnt employed for this project was developed for the Udacity Deep Reinforcement Learning Nanodegree course.
+The version of the Reacher environemnt employed for this project was developed for the Udacity Deep Reinforcement Learning Nanodegree course.
 For more information please refer to the following link:  [Udacity Deep Reinforcement Learning](https://www.udacity.com/courses/deep-reinforcement-learning-nanodegree--nd893)

  For more information about the Unity ML Agents Toolkit visit:  [Unity ML Toolkit](https://github.com/Unity-Technologies/ml-agents)